An 18 Year Old is a Legal Adult in Most of the United States

 - rights of 18 year olds in united states

-- what do you need to speak to over 18 years child\s doctor
+- what form do you need to speak to over 18 years child\s doctor